prince-mastr/homzhub/README.md

-# Welcome to Homzhub
+# Welcome to MakerobosChat

-Here I Have Tried to Create a Request Support System <br />
+Here I Have Tried to Create a ChatApp   <br />
 Where You can
-See Status of  Request
+Sent Chat
-Detail View of Request
+Recive Chat
-Update Request(Admin Only)
+and See Previous Chat

 Before Doing All above You need to Register as User
 So Let's Start <br />